QR code design

 Key decisions

-Use high error correction
+Use high error correction with logos

 Select level H when adding a logo so the QR code can recover from the covered center area.

-Export for the final medium
+Export for the design workflow

-Logo QR code choices
+QR code design decisions

-| Decision | Safer choice | Risk to avoid |
+| Decision | Safer design choice | Risk to avoid |

 |---|---|---|